microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/electron.md

 ---
-title: "Electron Provider"
+title: "Electron provider"
-description: "The MSAL provider for electron uses msal-node to sign in users and acquire tokens to use with the Microsoft Graph"
+description: "The MSAL provider for Electron uses msal-node to sign in users and acquire tokens to use with the Microsoft Graph."
 localization_priority: Normal
 author: amrutha95
 ---
-# Electron Provider
+# Electron provider

 The Electron provider uses [msal-node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to sign in users and acquire tokens to use with Microsoft Graph in an Electron application.

 To learn more about authentication providers, see [providers](./providers.md).

 ## Get started